Cheap oil is over – what that means for LNG

 It is a funny fact that most of the expensive oil reserves have been known for quite a while.
 I mentioned shale oil being known for more than a hundred years.
 Same for Abu Dhabi sour crudes which are known to exist for many decades and the list could go on almost endlessly.

-Whats different is that with today’s high price environment many of those resources are thought to be commercially attractive.
+What is different is that with today’s high-price environment, many of those resources are thought to be commercially attractive.
 Really attractive is something else – to me, it smacks more of pure desperation.
 We need more oil – but we are sitting on all those previously unattractive resources so let’s play progressive humans and have some technological development have unfolded its wonders.

 In the background, something much more significant happens.
 Not only previously bad oil becomes good oil.
 Also, it pushed us out of our armchairs as high prices for energy and fuel are a pain to everyone.
 And a pain that stings you every day sure makes you think of a way out.

 LNG is such a way out.
 LNG as a fuel is not exactly a new idea.
 The technology is age-old and all the mechanisms (commercial or not) are well understood.
 The only thing preventing it was – well – cheap oil.
-As long as getting the fill is not really a wallet slimming exercise – why looking at something else?
-Why even bothering of having new ideas?
+As long as getting the fill is not a wallet-slimming exercise – why look at something else?
+Why even bother with having new ideas?

 The basic rationale is simple.
 We would like to fool ourselves into believing that as humans we make rational choices and that in the end what is good for us will win the day.
 Natural Gas and LNG as a fuel is an infinitely better choice for us as humans (cleaner, more abundant, even safer on any count) than diesel for many decades now.
 Have we gone for it?
 No way.
 Why should we?